Nuclear Methanol and Gasoline.

 significant improvement here.
 Martin’s process, like most others,

-would require enormous amounts of low-grade heat and low-cost high-quality
+would require enormous amounts low-cost high-quality

-technologies to separate CO2 from the exhaust
+technologies (but better optimized) to separate CO2 from

 They clearly have not figured out how to make the RWGS reaction work efficiently